 One control value on the X-chart on 11 March was clearly outside the upper action limit.
-On this date the results of routine analyses were rejected and the routine samples were afterwards re-analysed.
+On this date the results of test analyses were rejected, and the test samples were afterwards reanalysed.
 This control value is regarded as an outlier because it differs from the central line by more than 4 standard deviations; see discussion on outliers in Chapter 10.
 We have therefore excluded this point from all statistical analysis of the data.